cimentadaj/ml_socsci/05_unsupervised.md

 pisa <- read.csv(data_link)
 ```

+Most of the material on this chapter was built upon @boehmke2019 and @james2013.
+In particular, the section on K-Means clustering contains images directly copied from @james2013.

 ## Principal Component Analysis (PCA)

 **P**rincipal **C**omponent **A**nalysis or $PCA$ is a method that tries to summarize many columns into a very small subset that captures the greatest variability of the original columns.
 Social Scientists often use this method to create more 'parsimonious' models and summarize many variables into a few 'strong' variables.